jdavisonc/rasparmony/README.md

   ],
   "macros": [
     {
-      "name": "TV", 			 /* name of the macro */ "icon": "gamepad",         /* icon from font-awesome */ "commands": [
+      "name": "Nexus Player",     /* name of the macro */ "icon": "youtube-play",     /* icon from font-awesome */ "commands": [
         {
-          "remote": "LHV4420",   /* code of the remote on section remotes */ "command": "KEY_POWER" /* standard lirc key to send */ },
+          "remote": "TV",         /* name of the remote on section remotes */ "state": {              /* expected state of device, will switch options until final state is reached */ "name": "power",
+          	"value": "on"
+          }
+        },
         {
+          "remote": "HomeTheater",
+          "state": { "name": "power", "value": "on" }
+        },
+        {
+          "remote": "TV",
+          "state": { "name": "input", "value": "player" }
+        }
+      ]
+    },
+    {
+      "name": "TV",
+      "icon": "gamepad",
+      "commands": [
+        {
+          "remote": "TV",
+          "command": "POWER"       /* standard lirc key to send, can be set without 'KEY_' (will be appended) */ },
+        {
-          "remote": "888888",
+          "remote": "HomeTheater",
-          "command": "KEY_POWER"
+          "command": "POWER"
         }
       ]
     }